Podcast: Of Bodices Ripped

 I Love the Bodice Ripper

-Maligned as chauvinistic junk (and admittedly, some were, but so what?) many were historically accurate adventurous epics.
+Maligned as chauvinistic junk (and admittedly, some were, but so what?), many were historically accurate adventurous epics.
 They had plots that (sans sex) would make Zane Grey or even Sir Walter Scott proud.

-Thanks to romance authors, like Roberta Gellis or Deana James, and many others, I know more about medieval politics, the American Old West, nautical terms, archaic social mores, and wars (Napoleonic, American and English Civil, the Crimean, and the American and French Revolutions) than I ever learned in school.
+Thanks to romance authors like Roberta Gellis or Deana James, and many others, I know more about medieval politics, the American Old West, nautical terms, archaic social mores, and wars (Napoleonic, American and English Civil, the Crimean, and the American and French Revolutions) than I ever learned in school.

 Old-School Romance Novels

 The story is paramount; it is for me, anyway.
 That’s one of the reasons why I love older romances so much; they knew how to keep a reader turning the pages to the very end.

-Let’s Talk Romance
+Podcast: Let’s Talk Romance

-Do you wish more romances would be like they were in the 1970s, 1980s, or even the 1990s, or are you satisfied with how the historical romance genre has transformed to what is today?
+Do you wish more romances would be like they were in the 1970s, 1980s, or even the 1990s, or are you satisfied with how the historical romance genre has transformed into what is today?

-Please drop a comment and let’s talk about romance novels!
+Please drop a comment, and let’s talk about romance novels!